mossmanpete/canvos-3/README.md

 # Canvos v3
 Reconstructed from the ground up to be better

+# ! currently updating files, do not clone

 ## New Features
 - Client now runs in app as opposed to web browser (faster, better performance)
 - Can utilize storage both on host and client devices, like two drives